ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 Hello and welcome, everyone, to the Active Inference Institute.
 This is session one of the course "Physics as Information Processing" with Chris Fields.
-First we'll have Ander Aguirre and Chris Fields introduce themselves.
+First, we'll have Ander Aguirre and Chris Fields introduce themselves.

 00:20 And then we'll carry on with the first lecture, here.
-Check out the video description for a link to the course course overview website, where you can ask questions that will be answered asynchronously; register to participate in the discussions, which happen about two weeks after each of the six lecture sessions; and just learn more about this area.
+Check out the video description for a link to the course overview website, where you can ask questions that will be answered asynchronously; register to participate in the discussions, which happen about two weeks after each of the six lecture sessions; and just learn more about this area.
 So thank you both so much for joining into this adventure.
 We are starting now.